 Humans differ in their willingness to change.
 Classic terms for them are "conservatives" for those who resist change and "liberals" or "progressives," for those who advocate it.
+Both have advantages; either can create problems, depending on the situation.

-Investigation: Change-Triggered Conflicts
+Investigation: Change-triggered conflicts

 - 1: Americans use personal autos for travel.
 Make an arrow diagram or flow chart like those on the previous page, showing this pattern as a "static tendency."
-Then identify a change in Setting or demography that would probably result in problems or conflict with the existing pattern. - 2: A deep-seated American belief is that every generation should live better than the previous generation.
+Then identify a change in Setting or Demography that would probably result in problems or conflict with the existing pattern. - 2: A deep-seated American belief is that every generation should live better than the previous generation.
 Make another arrow diagram showing this as a "static tendency," and identify a change in Setting or demography that may threaten the belief.

-Investigation: Target Area Conflicts
+Investigation: Target Area conflicts

-In the earlier Target Area investigation (Page 9), you identified changes.
+In the earlier Target Area investigation (Page 11), you identified changes.
 Go back to your results of that investigation, and identify possible conflict or stress related to the changes.

-Investigation: Incremental Change
+Investigation: Incremental change